2020s in Latin music: Tropical

 Bachata and cumbia villera continue to be tropical music's popular genres.
 Prince Royce broke the record on the Tropical Airplay chart for the most weeks at number with "Carita de Inocente".
 Romeo Santos and Marc Anthony also continues to be popular in the bachata and salsa fields, respectively.
 Salsa from the Dominican Republic has become successful with artists such as Yiyo Sarante.
 The popularity of cumbia villera fuses with other urbano music genres such as Latin trap and reggaeton.
 Non tropical artists such as Manuel Turizo and Rosalía have popularized the bachata and merengue genres with songs such as "Despechá", "La Fama", and "La Bachata".
+Reparto, a genre from Cuban which mixes with urban sounds gained popularity in the mid-2020s.

 Urbano/reggaeton

 Rauw Alejandro represents one of the newer faces of reggaeton/Latin trap genres.

 Bizarrap became successful with his collaborations with other urbano artists.

 Reggaeton and Latin trap still remain relevant in the urbano field.
 Bad Bunny became an international global star with the aforementioned El Último Tour Del Mundo and Un Verano Sin Ti.
 Rauw Alejandro has recognized as the newer faces of the urbano movement.
 Farruko popularized the guaracha genre with "Pepas".
 Argentine DJ Bizarrap became famous for his collaborations with other urbano artists on his BZRP sessions.
 His collaboration with Shakira won the Latin Grammy Award for Song of the Year in 2023.